vsreejesh/riscv-scr1-cnn-accelerator/scr1-sdk-master/README.md

 Ensure Python 3.x and libraries such as numpy and Pillow are installed if running locally.

-License
-This project follows the MIT License.
-See the LICENSE file for details.

 Project :SCR1 + CNN Accelerator Integration
 Platform: Xilinx Arty A7-100T
 Languages: Verilog/SystemVerilog, C, Python